philtoms/ng-boilerplate-shop/README.md

 An opinionated kickstarter for [AngularJS](http://angularjs.org) E-Commerce projects.

-`ngBoilerplateShop` is built on top of [ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate), a basic framework for kick starting AngularJS projects.
-This means it supports and encourages AngularJS best-practices from the ground up.

 ngBoilerPlateShop ships with the following features and components:

 - A shopping cart - of course